doitintl/CloudBlaster/README.md

-         * Implement a subclass of `BaseDeleter` alongside [the others](https://github.com/doitintl/CloudBlaster/tree/master/src/main/com/doitintl/blaster/deleters), which you can use as examples. c,
+         * Implement a subclass of `BaseDeleter` alongside [the others](https://github.com/doitintl/CloudBlaster/tree/master/src/main/com/doitintl/blaster/deleters), which you can use as examples.

 ### Testing
 * Run `tester.sh <PROJECT_ID>`
-* This is an integration test rather than a unit test, which is why it is not in a JUnit/TestNG suite that would be run on every CI build.
+* This is an integration test rather than a unit test, which is why it is not in a suite (JUnit/TestNG) that would be run on every CI build.
+* Code coverage is 90% as of 2021-09-29
 * Integration tests exist for asset types in GKE, GCE Instances, Disks, Addresses, and Firewalls, GAE Services, GCS regional and multiregional Buckets, CloudRun Services, and PubSub Topics and Subscriptions.
 * The test creates an asset of each type, confirms that it